Getting to Know Your Neighborhood: East Boston

 This family-owned restaurant serves traditional regional dishes from Puebla, Mexico, and now has two East Boston spots—the original in Eagle Hill and the more recent in Orient Heights.
 Serving breakfast, lunch, and dinner, it’s known for its superb moles, the richly flavored sauces that are a staple of authentic Poblano cuisine.
 Unique breakfast items are dulce de leche pancakes, a chicken fajita omelet, and chilaquiles (corn tortillas sautéed with your choice of sauce, shredded chicken, sour cream, queso, onion, and avocado, with a side of eggs and refried beans).
-For lunch or dinner, try some mini flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, sour cream, tomato, and queso fresco) or veggie quesadillas (stuffed with assorted vegetables, guacamole, and sour cream) and end your meal with churros, flan, or fried ice cream.
-They’re all delicious.
+For lunch or dinner, try some mini flautas (crispy fried corn tortillas filled with either chicken or potatoes, with lettuce, avocado, sour cream, tomato, and queso fresco) or veggie quesadillas (stuffed with assorted vegetables and served with guacamole and sour cream) and end your meal with churros, flan, or fried ice cream.

 258 Saratoga St.

-If you are in the mood for Italian food, look no further.
+If you’re in the mood for Italian food, look no further.
 This eatery has been featured on the Food Network’s Diners, Drive-Ins and Dives, as well as the Fox 25 Morning Show and Phantom Gourmet.
 Its extensive lunch and dinner menu will satisfy your craving for tomato sauce, thick-cut veal, and ravioli.
 The shrimp scampi and homemade gnocchi are great dinner choices.
 Chef Anthony DiCenso, whose parents, Rino and Anna, opened the restaurant over two decades ago, is famous for his maxim: “It won’t be sent out until it’s done right.”
-And with prices ranging from $9 to $18, Rino’s offers one of the best values to be found anywhere in the city.
+And with generous portion sizes and reasonable prices, Rino’s offers one of the best values to be found anywhere in the city.
 The restaurant features outdoor dining during warm-weather months.

 111 Chelsea St.

-Arguably East Boston’s most famous restaurant, Santarpio’s, established in 1903, has won Boston magazine’s Best of Boston Award 13 times over the last 30 years.
+Arguably East Boston’s most famous restaurant, Santarpio’s (‘Tarps to locals), established in 1903, has won Boston magazine’s Best of Boston Award more than a dozen times.
 Prized for its pies, the family-owned eatery’s friendly staff gives it a welcoming atmosphere.
 It also serves lamb, steak, chicken, and sausage skewers, cooked fresh over an indoor grill.
 Check out the pictures of heavyweight champions on the wall and pick a song to play on the electronic jukebox in the back.